MU001999/simple_cdecl/README.md

 # cdecl

-Cdecl is a program which will turn a c-language declaration into English-like phrases.And it's one-way and very well understood.
+Cdecl is a program which will turn a c-language declaration into English-like phrases.

+And it's one-way and very well understood.

 #### Examples
 ```